 Improv Cambodia now offer weekly improv classes, Wednesdays from 7 pm at Ikigai Arts Center.

-Ikigai Arts Center offer life drawing sessions on Thursdays, with teacher), 6.30 pm
+Ikigai Arts Center will offer life drawing sessions on Sundays, with teacher), from 18 September.

 Regular on Saturdays at Sra’Art offer classes in art history and techniques: 9 am for children and 11 am for adults.